sbstnc/openmenu/README.md

 The core code of this project is licensed under the Modified BSD License - see the `LICENSE.md` file for details.

-The included Crayon_VMU library (`lib/libcrayon_vmu.a`) is licensed under the BSD 3-Clause License - see the `LICENSE.Crayon_VMU.md` file for details.
+External libraries included in the `external` directory have their own licenses.
+Please refer to the respective directories for details.

 ## Acknowledgements